 Guts UK Development Grants

 Guts UK are announcing a grant call for research projects on any area of gastroenterology and hepatology.
-The deadline for applications will be 5pm 3rd September 2018.
+This grant call is close and will reopen in June 2019.

 Two grants of up to £50,000 each will be awarded for development or translational research.
 It is envisaged that the research project could allow the collection of pilot or proof-of-concept data that will enable a high-quality competitive application to be made subsequently to a research council or other large funder, such as the National Institute of Health Research.
 Research projects designed so as to benefit from data and resources of ongoing larger studies are also welcome.

 Applications will be assessed for plausibility, feasibility, importance, originality, suitability of research team, as well as for the potential to elicit clinically useful results, further funding and/or follow up studies.